-Stefan H. E. Kaufmann is Emeritus Director at the Max Planck Institute for Infection Biology in Berlin and continues to be scientifically active as Emeritus Director at the Max Planck Institutes for Infection Biology and for Biophysical Chemistry.
-He is professor for microbiology and immunology at the Charité University Clinics Berlin, Honorary Professor of the Universidad Peruana Cayetano Heredia, Lima, Peru, Guest Professor at the Tongji University, School of Medicine, Shanghai, China and Visiting Professor at Peking Union Medical College, Beijing, China.
+Stefan H. E. Kaufmann was Founding Director of the Max Planck Institute for Infection Biology in Berlin (1993).
+He is now Director Emeritus both there and at the Max Planck Institute for Biophysical Chemistry in Göttingen.
+He is also Professor of Microbiology and Immunology at the Charité, Berlin.
+He is Faculty Fellow of the Hagler Institute for Advanced Study at Texas A&M University, College Station, USA, Honorary Professor at the Universidad Peruana Cayetano Heredia, Lima, Peru, and Visiting Professor at Tongji University, Faculty of Medicine, Shanghai, China and at the Peking Union Medical College, Beijing, China.

-Stefan Kaufmann holds a Doctor Honoris Causa from the Université de la Méditerranée, Aix-Marseille II.
-He is the former President and honorary member of the German Society for Immunology.
-He is a former President of the European Federation of Immunological Societies (EFIS) and a former President of the International Union of Immunological Societies (IUIS).
+He is Doctor Honoris Causa of Aix-Marseille Université, former President and Honorary Member of the German Society of Immunology, former President of the European Federation of Immunological Societies (EFIS) and former President of the International Union of Immunological Societies (IUIS).

 He published more than 900 publications, mostly in high-ranking journals with more than 90,000 citations according to Google Scholar.
 He is one of the world’s most cited scientists out of approximately 7 million scientists in 22 major fields (PLoS Biol 17(8): e3000384, 2019) and one of the most cited immunologists worldwide (Thomson/ISI) – h-index (according to J. E. Hirsch): Google Scholar 148.
 Kaufmann is a member of numerous societies and academies, including the American Academy of Microbiology, Berlin-Brandenburg Academy of Sciences, German Academy of Sciences Leopoldina, World Innovation Foundation and European Molecular Biology Organization (EMBO).
 Stefan Kaufmann has received numerous science awards.